awsdocs/amazon-dynamodb-developer-guide/doc_source/kds_gettingstarted.md

 ------
 #### [ Java ]

-1. Follow the instructions in the Kinesis Data Streams developer guide to [create](https://docs.aws.amazon.com/streams/latest/dev/kinesis-using-sdk-java-create-stream.html) a Kinesis data stream named `samplestream` using Java\.
+1. Follow the instructions in the *Kinesis Data Streams Developer Guide* to [create](https://docs.aws.amazon.com/streams/latest/dev/kinesis-using-sdk-java-create-stream.html) a Kinesis data stream named `samplestream` using Java\.

-   See [Shard Management Considerations for Amazon Kinesis Data Streams](kds.md#kds_howitworks.shardmanagment) before setting the number of shards for the Kinesis data stream\.
+   See [Shard Management Considerations for Kinesis Data Streams](kds_using-shards-and-metrics.md#kds_using-shards-and-metrics.shardmanagment) before setting the number of shards for the Kinesis data stream\.

-1. Use the code snippet below enable Amazon Kinesis Data Streams for Amazon DynamoDB on the table
+1. Use the following code snippet to enable Kinesis streaming on the DynamoDB table\.

    ```
    EnableKinesisStreamingDestinationRequest enableKdsRequest = EnableKinesisStreamingDestinationRequest.builder()